rvandehey-cc/content-automation/README.md

 **⚡ Built for the modern web** | **🚀 Enterprise-ready** | **🔧 Highly customizable**

+> **Version 2.0.0** - Now with Web Dashboard, Database Integration, and Docker Support
 > **Note**: This system represents a foundation that requires customization for different dealer groups, OEMs, and website structures.
 We welcome contributions that extend its capabilities and improve its adaptability to diverse content automation needs.